AmberLee2427/nb4llm/docs/source/index.rst

    # Convert text back to a notebook
    nb4llm --reverse my_notebook.txt

-See the :doc:`cli_tutorial` for more details and examples.
+See the :doc:source:`cli_tutorial` for more details and examples.

 API Reference
 -------------

-See :doc:`api` for the Python API documentation.
+See :doc:source:`api` for the Python API documentation.

 Indices and tables
 ==================